openshift-labs/rhsummit18-cloudnative-guides/fault-tolerance.md

 You can see that Envoy is reporting `ejections_active: 1` (and if you run the test enough, the value of `ejections_total` and other values will go up as Envoy is tracking the # of total lifetime failures).

-### Ultimate resilience with retries, circuit breaker, and pool ejection
+### Ultimate Resilience with Retries, Circuit Breaker, and Pool Ejection

 Even with pool ejection your application doesn’t look that resilient.
 That’s because we’re still letting some errors (`quantity = -1`) to be propagated to our clients.
 But we can